SyedMuhammadSarmad/SyedMuhammadSarmad/README.md

 - 🎓 I am currently studying Bachelors in Computer Science from Virtual University of Pakistan
 - 👀 I’m interested in Artifical Intelligence, Machine Learning and Internet of Things
 - 🌱 I’m currently learning AI, ML, IoT and other technologies
-- 🚩 I’m looking to collaborate on various projects related Machine Learning and Artifical Intelligence
+- 🚩 I’m looking to collaborate on various projects related to Machine Learning and Artifical Intelligence
 - 📫 How to reach me smsarmad92@gmail.com

 <!---